 Can be read here in its entirety, with a mostly accurate transcription of the text beneath each cover.

 Tropes present in "Golden Eyes" and Her Hero "Bill" include:

-- Animal Espionage: Uncle Sam—he ferries Hugo Von Schwatzenburg's papers to the allied forces after Golden Eyes pilfers them off his unconscious body, and accompanies her when she discovers that Germans are planning a sneak attack on the American side.
+- Animal Espionage: Uncle Sam — after Golden Eyes pilfers secret communiques off of Hugo Von Schwatzenburg's unconscious body, Uncle Sam ferries the intelligence across the front lines to the allied forces.
+He also accompanies Golden Eyes when she discovers that Germans are planning a sneak attack on the American side.

 - Babies Ever After: The last installment skips a few years ahead to show Golden Eyes and Bill with their son, who is just learning to walk.

 - Beauty Is Never Tarnished: After her ambulance is struck by a shell and Golden Eyes has to crawl out of the wreckage and shuffle through the underbrush in a tattered uniform, she's still so beautiful that a German officer who finds her sneaking about can't help but be instantly besotted with her looks.